krebisz/DataAnalyser/Project Philosphy.md

 This file ensures the project’s identity and purpose remain stable as new workspaces, contexts, or assistants come into play.

 It acts as the project’s north star.

+This project embraces experimentation, long-term thinking, and the pursuit of systems that can adapt, reorganize, and grow in complexity over time.
+Failure, iteration, and reconsideration are treated as necessary components of meaningful progress rather than setbacks to be avoided.

+Disciplined collaboration, including the explicit identification and correction of deviations from agreed protocols, is treated as an enabling condition for creative exploration and emergent system evolution, not a constraint upon it.